of my warm studio looking at a cold dessert in a built landscape. The plants where I live have died back or gone dormant. It’s a waiting time.

 I am having a 40th Art Anniversary party at the studio On March 12 6-9 pm I hope you’ll join me.

+This show is a celebration of doing my work but also a thank you for your support.
+I am grateful that people continue to be interested as I move through themes and techniques and stories.
 Fully 1/2 of the 40 pieces I have created since the new year for this show (with materials I created in the last couple of years ) will be small framed pieces for $40 or less.

 I am having a marvelous time cutting, burning, and layering fabrics and papers I have rusted, painted, and mono printed into my “maps”.
 I am reading about early earth: volcanoes, asteroids, millions of years of rain create the canvas for wind, water, fire, and ultimately light to shape our earth.
 I just read an article that says early earth with life was purple and blue read here about the light and evolution.
 My artist’s eye wants to see the purple and the green take shape.
 Here are some abstracts of me mapping change.
 The earth is a miracle.